learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4 Solutions.md

 >
 > From the handshake lemma, we know that $\sum_{v \in V} deg(v) = 2|E|$.
 Since all nodes have degree $5$, this means $\sum_{v \in V} 5 = 2 |E|$.
 >
 >This means that the degree of $G$ must be $5 \times 7 = 35$, which is odd.
-Since the total degree of any graph must be even, this scenario cannot occur.
-Since $|E|$ always has to be an even number.
+Since the total degree of any graph must be even, this scenario cannot occur as $|E|$ always has to be an even number.

 # Question 4: